mustafagonul/c-notes/README.md

 ### Integer Constants

-- Integer constants values are integers. example : signed int, unsigned long etc.
+- Integer constants values are integers. *Example : signed int, unsigned long etc.*
-- An integer literal can take the suffixes u, U, l, or L, no matter what number system it is written in.
+- An integer constant can take the suffixes u, U, l, or L, no matter what number system it is written in.
-- The suffix u or U determines that the integer literal is of unsigned integer type.
-The suffixes l or L determine that the integer literal is of type long.
+- The suffix u or U determines that the integer constant is of unsigned integer type.
+The suffixes l or L determine that the integer constant is of type long.

 ### Character Constants